 For many centuries, the Arctic was remote and pristine region left outside of scientific exploration as well as world politics.
 It was not before after second world war with technical advancement and ever increasing need for resources and space that world's eyes turned to the Arctic.

 But instead of becoming a new scientific playground furthering our understanding on world's ecology, the Arctic became militarized region of both the east and the west for four long decades or until the emergence of the perestroika in the Soviet Union which gradually brought the cold war enemies closer and eventually to the same table in 1989.

-The first purely Arctic oriented meeting of the eight Arctic countries - Canada, Denmark, Finland, Iceland, Norway, Sweden, Russia and the U.S. - took place in Rovaniemi, Finland in september 1989.
+The first purely Arctic oriented meeting of the eight Arctic countries - Canada, Denmark, Finland, Iceland, Norway, Sweden, Russia and the U.S. - took place in Rovaniemi, Finland in September 1989.

-The topic of the meeting was the fragile Arctic environment and a potential for joint effort in tackeling the very delicate but urgent issue.
+The topic of the meeting was the fragile Arctic environment and a potential for joint effort in tackling the very delicate but urgent issue.